depixusgenome/trackanalysis/doc/CycleApp/muwells.rst

 ====================================

 The main difference is the hardware low-pass filter applied to the data and the frame rate.
-Both together affect the effective value used for measuring the noise |NOISE|.
-There are no automated way of changing this.
+This low-pass filter has a cutoff value which can be set within a range from 1ms to 100ms or more.
+It's effect is always to remove noise at high-frequencies.
+Anything above 1/30Hz will affect the current high-frequency noise estimator |NOISE|.
+As the latter is used throughout the processing pipeline as a calibration factor.
+This can have a profound effect on the data processing output.
+For now, there are no automated way of measuring the effect and correcting for it.

-In the cleaning tab, one might be required to change the parameters used, in particular, the |pingpong| test can under-estimate the high-frequency noise, resulting in an over-estimation of the low-frequency noise it tries to detect.
-One can increase the |pingpong| setting from the advanced menu.
+As a result, in the cleaning tab, one might be required to change the parameters used, in particular, the |pingpong| test can under-estimate the high-frequency noise, resulting in an over-estimation of the low-frequency noise it tries to detect.
+One might need to increase the |pingpong| settings available on the advanced menu.

 In the peaks tabs, the same effect might result in too low a smearing the peak data in the histograms.
-On may wish to raise that setting in the advanced menu.
+On may wish to raise the setting in the advanced menu.